AP series · Architectural Permeable Pavement

 Specifier FAQ

-• Yes — this is one of the primary use cases.
-Because Flexus is poured in place and does not require compaction, it can be placed up to the root zone without the compaction damage that conventional paving causes.
-The permeable system also allows water and gas exchange to continue through the surface.
-Root barriers and specific clearances should be detailed per arborist recommendations for the species involved.
-See the installation guidelines for base preparation near established trees.
+• Yes — this is a primary use case.
+Flexus is poured in place and requires no compaction, so it can be placed up to the root zone without compaction damage.
+Root barriers and clearances should follow arborist recommendations.
+See installation guidelines for base prep near established trees.